faultyx/Tesra/README.md

 **From here you can then open command prompt and type node index (make sure to install node from nodejs.org)**

 **ENJOY**

+## Licence
+This repo is under MIT Licence [CLick here for Licence File]() If you mess up and bot stop working its your problem not mind oh and make sure to credit me!